 Native Hawaiian or other Pacific Islander, non-Hispanic: 0%

 Dickinson supports several global studies programs and research centers.
 Most of the programs are located in provincial towns, enhancing opportunities for both students and faculty.
 In smaller cities, participants have better access to local government leaders, community members, and internship opportunities.
 In several cases, faculty are directly involved with abroad experiences.
 Some even teach.
 Dickinson is directly involved with its global studies programs so as to ensure that the College’s missions and values are upheld no matter where students go.

 While there is an opportunity to conduct independent research, Dickinson also offers student-faculty collaborative research.
 In this relationship, a student and faculty member(s) work together on the same project.
 Students are considered an equal partner of the research, and the collaborative effort involves varying degrees of supervision.

-Dickinson’s learning communities are part of the First Year Seminar.
+Dickinson’s learning communities are part of the first-year seminar.
 Students are separated into clusters and housed together.
 The goals of a learning community are to enhance student and faculty interactions, increase comprehension of course material, and form a bond among peers.
-The two learning communities for fall 2015 are “Modernity and its Critics” and “Music and Social Conflict.”

 The Internship Notation Program (INP) is Dickinson’s way of identifying and tracking internship experiences.
 Students involved in the program complete a series of tasks including actual internship experience, reflective assignments, and online submissions.
 Several of Dickinson’s programs require students to complete an internship through INP.
 There are many benefits to the program: internships are recognized by the college, students gain hands-on experience, and the work is considered valuable to employers.